ariel-fu/os/lab/lab3.md

 $
 ```

+At this point, you will execute your tests in the shell.
+In GDB, the `initcode` command will load the symbol table for `init`, not the currently running test code.
+To step through the test code, use, for example, `lab3test` to load symbols for `lab3test.c`.
+You can do something similar for lab 1 and 2 tests.

 ### Exercise
 Allow xk to boot into the shell.
 Try a set of commands like `cat`, `echo`, `grep`,
 `ls`, `wc` along with `|` (i.e. pipe) in the shell to see if it works properly.